Consensys/quorum/docs/Permissioning/Permissioning apis.md

 }
 ```
 #### quorumPermission.removeRole
-This api can be executed by organization admin account to create a new role for the organization
+This api can be executed by an organization admin account to create a new role for the organization.
-* Input: org or sub org id, role id
+* Input: organization id or sub organization id, role id
 * Output: Status of the operation
 * Example:
 ```